 Pot au feu can be served as a soup, or the meat and vegetables can be removed and the liquid reduced to a gravy, and served as a dish.
 It's entirely up to your mood.
 Most classic pot au feu dishes come with marrow bones, which you'll need marrow spoons for to remove the delicious marrow and spread it on bread - delish!
 Pot au feu is served with cornichon pickles and Dijon mustard on the side.

 RecipeZaar - Pot au Feu recipe, adapted for slow cookers:

-Combine all ingredients with the beef stock and cook on low 8 to 10 hours.
+Directions: Combine all ingredients with the beef stock and cook on low 8 to 10 hours.
 Taste and adjust seasonings.
 Put the beef on platter and surround with the vegetables.
 Keep warm.
 Strain broth, skimming off fat, and add the flour - mix well and heat up gently until thickened.
 Serve separately in a gravy boat.
 Slice meat and serve accompanied with pickles and horseradish, French bread and butter.